-An important tactic when you are developing your sales plan is to make sure that everyone uses the same language on the Sales and on the Marketing teams and in their respective tactical plans.
-The specifics of language are totally up to you, and the language definitions are whatever you say they are.
+An important tactic when you are developing your sales plan is to make sure that everyone uses the same language on both the Sales and the Marketing teams and in their respective tactical plans.
+The specifics of the meaning of the words you use are totally up to you, and the language definitions are whatever you say they are.
 Once they are established, enforce the use of those terms everywhere.
 Formality and discipline are key components in your sales plan, and no one should be allowed to color outside the box with different terminology or different processes and tools.
-The profession of Sales is just that, a certified profession, and whether it's the profession of being a Navy Seal, a certified electrician, a member of the New England Patriots, the certified auto mechanic who works on your car, or most importantly the pilot or the surgeon that has your life in their hands, there are specific rules, processes, tools and measurements that become customized in the Sales organization at your company.
+The profession of Sales is just that, a certified profession, and whether it's the profession of being a Navy Seal, a certified electrician, a member of the Celtics, your certified auto mechanic who works on your Subaru, or most importantly the pilot or the surgeon that has your life in their hands, there are specific rules, processes, tools and measurements that become customized in the Sales organization at your company.

 Quite frankly, why would you allow your salespeople to do anything differently?
 Every profession has playbooks that require training and typically certification; salespeople need to have the same.
-They will become "certified" to "Your Way of Selling", or they simply won't be allowed to stay on the team.
+They will become "certified" to "Your Way of Selling," or they simply won't be allowed to stay on the team.
 Common language is a very basic part of that discipline, and the following terms are our own.
-You should develop your own vocabulary and then insist that it be used everywhere from the streets in the field to the directors in boardroom.
+You should develop your own vocabulary and then insist that that vocabulary be used everywhere from the streets in the field to the directors in the boardroom.